 The main branch design included a customer service area, offices, teller line, as well as the drive-up teller.
-MPA used a palette of materials consistent with Middlesex Savings Bank’s brand – a new look and feel that MPA created and used across several other branches.
-Sustainable materials were chosen whenever possible, and MPA provided branding services as part of the “community feel” the bank as adopted.
+MP used a palette of materials consistent with Middlesex Savings Bank’s brand – a new look and feel that MP created and used across several other branches.
+Sustainable materials were chosen whenever possible, and MP provided branding services as part of the “community feel” the bank as adopted.
 The new entry, expanded for accessibility, features images of historic Natick architecture, while images behind the teller line feature the community.

 Showing a strong commitment to the Millis community, the new location features teller stations, managerial offices, a multimedia kiosk for customer training and education, and video displays in lieu of paper throughout the branch.
 The customer information kiosk features several multimedia devices and extensive interactive audiovisual equipment.